kartik-v/bootstrap-fileinput/README.md

 <script src="path/to/js/fileinput_locale_<lang>.js"></script>
 ```

 If you noticed, you need to load the `jquery.min.js` and `bootstrap.min.css` in addition to the `fileinput.min.css` and `fileinput.min.js`.
+The locale file `fileinput_locale_<lang>.js` can be optionally included for translating for your language if needed.

 Step 2: Initialize the plugin on your page.
 For example,